John William Isham: Octoroons

 A critic wrote of Tom and Hattie McIntosh that "Both have an intelligent idea of low comedy, and their act is full of new and original humor."

 The Octoroons toured for five years until 1900 in the Northeast and Midwest of the US, and continued to run after Isham produced his Oriental America (1896–1899).
+Other notable entertainers who performed with the Octoroons included Bert Williams, George Walker, and the Griffin Sisters.

 Oriental America

 Isham created a larger singing show named Oriental America, which opened at Palmer's Theatre on Broadway, Manhattan, in 1896.

 It was given good reviews, although it was not a huge commercial success.

 This was the first show to appear on Broadway with an all-African American cast.

 A reviewer in the Morning Times of Washington, D.C., wrote on 9 November 1896, "Scarcely has an audience left the theatre more thoroughly pleased and delighted over a performance than the one which filed out of the Academy of Music last week.
 The attractions was Isham's Oriental America, presented by a company of sweet singers and talented performers, the cream of the colored race."

 The reviewer singled out the performances of the soprano Mattie Wilkes, the comedian Billy Eldridge, the tenor Sydney Woodward, vocalists Jesse Shipp and Edward Winn.